Approach paying for technical support services like you do your annual health check ups

 But even with regular maintenance, it’s important to be realistic.
 The occasional virus will get through, but that’s to be expected in all business environments.
 Respond quickly to avoid even more damage to your systems and productivity.

 Don’t look months ahead.
-Look years ahead when it comes to budgeting for your small business tech support.
+Look years ahead when it comes to budgeting for your business tech support.

 There will be tough (read: more expensive) years than others and things will go better if you plan for them.
-Anytime you upgrade your servers be ready to upgrade your small business tech support budget too.
+Anytime you upgrade your servers be ready to upgrade your business tech support budget too.
 Server upgrades take time.

 Another good trick is to stagger your workstation upgrades.
 For example, if you have 10 workstations, replace two a year so you won’t get hit with a lump sum all at once.
 A good rule of thumb is to replace servers every five years, workstations every five to six years, laptops every three to five years and printers and monitors when they stop working or you want to get your hands on new technology.